-The first part of the Appendix explores the efficiency of the block average function to recover the parameters when noise is present.
-It shows that in general (trial data or block average data), the major factor that makes parameters difficult to recover is noise.
+The first part of Appendix A explores the efficiency with which the block average function recovers the parameters when noise is present.
+It shows that, in general (trial data or block average data), the major factor that makes parameters difficult to recover is noise.
 The impact of noise can be reduced significantly by increasing the number of trials.
-The second part of the Appendix shows that it is preferable to use block averages when fitting parameters if the curvature is steep (c bigger than 0.4).
+The second part of Appendix A shows that it is preferable to use block averages when fitting parameters if the curvature is steep (c is bigger than 0.4).

-Illustrating the core function
+Illustrating the core function.
 One convenient way to look at curvature is to have a graph of the core function.
-Remember that all core functions starts at one and have an asymptote of zero.
+Remember that all core functions start at one and have an asymptote of zero.
 Thus, if the curves have an equal learning rate, their core functions should superimpose.
-Further, if block average data are plotted, standard error intervals (SE) around the core functions can be computed.
+Furthermore, if block average data are plotted, standard error (SE) intervals around the core functions can be computed.

 In order to plot the core function, one must first choose which curve is assumed to underlie the data.
-For example, it can be the power functions in the case of trial data, or Equations (4) if block average data are used.
-Isolating the core of a learning curve requires that each point at time x (trial or block number) be transformed using:
+For example, it can be the power function, in the case of trial data, or Equation 4 if block average data are used.
+Isolating the core of a learning curve requires that each point at time x (trial or block number) be transformed using where \hat{a} and \hat{b} are estimates of the two scaling parameters $\{a, b\}$ and f is the observed performance at time x.
+If both \hat{a} and \hat{b} are valid estimators, Equation 5 returns a valid approximation of the core function \hat{g} .

-$$\hat{g}(x) = \frac{\hat{f}(x) - \hat{a}}{\hat{b}}$$ (5)
+$$\hat{g}(x) = \frac{f(x) - \hat{a}}{\hat{b}},\tag{5}$$